-Sergio Correa began working as an international salesman for Induron in November 2016.
+Sergio Correa has been working as an international salesman for Induron since November 2016.
 He is responsible for opening the market for Transmission & Distribution and industrial paint in Latin America.
-Though he resides in Latin America, he is an important part of the Induron family.
-To get to know him a little better, check out this Q&A: Continue reading Meet the Induron Family: Sergio Correa
+Though he resides in Medellin, Colombia, he is an important part of the Induron family.
+To get to know him a little better, check out this Q&A: Continue reading Meet the Induron Family: Sergio Correa→

 When deciding how to specify coatings on T&D structures (lattice towers, poles, pylons, etc.), it’s important to realize that there are sometimes different “zones” on these structures.
 For instance, if a galvanized steel transmission pole is partly buried in soil, the below-grade portion is exposed to a different corrosion environment than the above-grade section.
 Likewise, the “transition zone” just above and below the ground line can present corrosion protection challenges.